Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/README.md

 ## Course Description

 We will be exploring some Advanced features of Swift as well as some interesting architectural patterns that will help you build rock solid iOS apps.
+We will review the architectural paradigms and then do a deep dive into a cutting edge iOS patterns like Functional Programming & Functional Reactive Programming (FRP).

 ## Course Specifics